-The relatively recent election of Donald Trump to the position of President of the United States (US) led to the upending of not just US foreign policy but also the foreign policies of almost all major world powers.
+The relatively recent election of Donald Trump to the position of President of the United States led to the upending of not just US foreign policy, but also the foreign policies of almost all major world powers.
 The long-standing global hegemony the US possessed was most prominently felt and noticeable in one particular part of the world, the Middle East.

-Beijing is seeking to grow and strengthen its connections in the Arab world and the middle east in general through several main channels.
+Beijing is seeking to grow and strengthen its connections in the Arab world and the Middle East in general, through several main channels.
 The first is through the building of high-tech 5G telecom networks, with China being a world leader in its creation and implementation.
 These networks are highly sought after and are not simply used to increase internet speeds, they’re also used in an incredibly large number of highly beneficial ways.

-Beijing’s One Belt and One Road (OBOR) Initiative is an incredibly bold economic plan that seeks to form powerful and long-lasting trade networks across the globe, especially in the middle east.
+Beijing’s One Belt and One Road (OBOR) initiative is an incredibly bold economic plan that seeks to form powerful and long-lasting trade networks across the globe, especially in the Middle East.
 This plan is highly ambitious and has already seen the construction and purchasing of ports and airports across the world.

-The powerful and Chinese run Asian Infrastructure Investment Bank (AIIB) was created with the specific purpose of servicing projects within the OBOR.
+The powerful and Chinese-run Asian Infrastructure Investment Bank (AIIB) was created with the specific purpose of servicing projects within the OBOR.
 The very first projects financed by the AIIB were in Indonesia, Bangladesh, Pakistan and Tajikistan, all countries that China is trying to include in its OBOR initiative.

-The way in which China has traditionally conducted itself on the world stage may provide an insight into how it will conduct itself as the new hegemon of the middle east.
+The way in which China has traditionally conducted itself on the world stage may provide an insight into how it will conduct itself as the new hegemon of the Middle East.

 China has traditionally placed a heavy emphasis on the use of soft power to achieve its desired outcomes.
 Soft power, for those unfamiliar with this term, refers to the cultural and social influence wielded by a particular society within another.
 This could be anything from pop stars to advertisements and movies and also financial and economic influence.